alpinelinux/mkinitfs/README.md

 Build mkinitfs via `make` and install it via `make install`.
 The installation honours the `DESTDIR` parameter to overwrite the sysroot path.

-For testing, its not necessary to install `mkinitfs` into your root file system.
+For testing, it is not necessary to install `mkinitfs` into your root file system.

 ## Tweaking